MicrosoftDocs/win32/desktop-src/direct3d9/saving-vertex-states-with-a-stateblock.md

 ---
-Description: 'A state block can be used to capture only vertex state (see State Blocks Save and Restore State (Direct3D 9)).' ms.assetid: 'cb898228-dc45-4a2a-a82e-8d64523e9b85'
+Description: A state block can be used to capture only vertex state (see State Blocks Save and Restore State (Direct3D 9)). ms.assetid: cb898228-dc45-4a2a-a82e-8d64523e9b85
-title: 'Saving Vertex States With a StateBlock (Direct3D 9)'
+title: Saving Vertex States With a StateBlock (Direct3D 9) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Saving Vertex States With a StateBlock (Direct3D 9)